openmpf/openmpf-docker/CONTRIBUTING.md

 appropriate language-specific directory (e.g. `cpp`, `java`, `python`) that exists within the `openmpf-projects/openmpf-components` or `openmpf-projects/openmpf-contrib-components` directories.
-Next, add an entry to `openmpf-projects/openmpf/trunk/jenkins/scripts/config_files/openmpf-open-source-package.json` for your component.
+Next, add an entry to `docker-compose.components.yml` for your component.

-Next, refer back to the steps listed in the [Build the OpenMPF Docker Images ](README.md#build-the-openmpf-docker-images) section in the README.
-If your component requires a special SDK, tools, or other additions to the build environment, then you will need to make modifications to the `openmpf-docker/openmpf-build/Dockerfile` and run the [command that starts with `docker build openmpf_build`](README.md#docker-build-command) again to recreate the `openmpf_build` image.
-If not, then don't run that command.

-Execute the [command that starts with `docker run`](README.md#docker-run-command) to build OpenMPF with your code.
-Skip the step to run `docker-generate-compose-files.sh`.
-That should not be necessary unless you want to use a new registry or image tag.
-Then, follow the rest of the steps in that section to build the Docker images.
-Then, run the steps in the [Run OpenMPF using Docker Compose](README.md#run-openmpf-using-docker-compose) section to deploy them.
-Repeat these steps, starting with the `docker run` command, each time you make a change to your component code and want to run it.
+Next, run `docker-compose build` from within the `openmpf-docker` directory to build your component's Docker image along with the rest of OpenMPF.
+Then, run the steps in the
+[Run OpenMPF using Docker Compose](README.md#run-openmpf-using-docker-compose) section to deploy them.
+Repeat these steps, starting with the `docker-compose build` command, each time you make a change to your component code and want to run it.